 (2) Where a form is used under these regulations the particulars and matters referred to on the form shall be completed to the extent that they apply in the case in which the form is used.

+[Regulation 4 amended: Gazette 9 Jun 2017 p.
+2850.]

 5. Place for application

 An application shall be made to the court nearest to the place where the goods the subject of the application were bailed or came into the possession of the applicant.